How to Get a Job in Medical Sales

-Learn techniques about how to get a job in medical sales in today’s healthcare market.
+Medical sales is a constantly growing profession.
+In this segment, you will learn techniques about how to get a job in medical sales in today’s healthcare market.
 Our leading medical sales recruiters share insight into how to get a job in medical sales.
 For over 20 years, Global Edge Recruiting has recruited sales representatives for jobs in medical sales.
-We recruit for medical and pharmaceutical companies with jobs for experienced medical sales representatives, as well as entry level.
-If you are looking for a job in medical sales, there are several key areas that you will need to consider.
+We recruit sales professionals for medical and pharmaceutical companies.
+Through these companies we offer jobs for experienced medical sales representatives, as well as entry level sales professionals.
+If you are looking for a job in medical sales, there are several key areas that you will need to consider in your quest for a medical sales position.

-The first question is do you have sales experience?
+For most medical sales jobs, the first question is do you have sales experience?
 Most medical device companies require outside sales experience, whether that be in business to business sales or some type of sales role held during college.
 Companies will train their sales representatives in their product lines, however, they are less willing to train individuals on the actual sales process.
-Some individuals believe that sales can be an inherent ability given to us a birth.
+Some individuals believe that sales can be an inherent ability given to us at birth.
 That may be true in some instances, but most companies are not willing to bet on it without a proven track record from previous sales positions.
 You may think you can sell any medical product out there, but most hiring managers in medical sales want to see proof.

 If you don’t have background in sales, we believe it is important to start by learning the language.
 If you are not familiar with the sales process or how to close business, it would be important to spend time learning more about sales.
 There are many selling techniques used today, (i.e., SPIN selling, features/benefits, consultative approach etc.) Your local bookstore may have valuable information to help you get started.
 You could also enroll in a college course on Sales and Marketing to gain insight into the sales world.
 There are also specialty training programs for those looking to get into medical sales.
 While these programs do not give you a sales track record, they do show a desire to enter the field of medical sales.